-The Dye Works is a new-build residential development comprising three separate blocks and providing a total of 252 apartments: a mix of one, two and three-bedroom units including duplexes at street level.
+The Waterhouse is a new-build residential development comprising three separate blocks and providing a total of 252 apartments: a mix of one, two and three-bedroom units including duplexes at street level.
 The scheme seeks to create a true sense of place through high quality, contemporary design that references the history of the site which was occupied historically by J and JM Worrall’s Dye Works for over 150 years.

 The scheme will act as a benchmark for future development in the area, through careful detailing and a considered choice of materials, as well as the subtle use of colour: the inset balconies to the three blocks are lined in green glazed bricks, echoing the dyed velvets produced and sold by the dye works.